1izardo/notes/README.md

 # notes
-Repository for my [Notion notes](https://www.notion.so/dlazaro/9f944426138e41279e9dd2d26b8a0dc9), formatted as Markdown files.
+Repository for my Notion notes, formatted as Markdown files.
 Automatically updates at 0:00 UTC every day.

-_Note: these files are missing all KaTeX code (if present in original)_
+_Note: these files are missing all KaTeX math code (if present in original)_